sinataamoli/sinataamoli.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 I am a Ph.D. student in Observational extragalactic astrophysics.
 I am interested in data-driven approaches to extracting information from multiwavelength photometric catalogs.
-I am working on environmental dependence of galaxy properties and extracting different components of Cosmic-Web in large photometric/spectroscopic surveys.
+I am working on environmental dependence of galaxy properties and extracting different components of Cosmic-Web in large photometric and spectroscopic surveys.

 I am currently using COSMOS multiwavelength catalogs, as well as pattern detection algorithms to extract structural components of cosmic web and relate the galaxies physical properties, including their mass and their star-formation rate, to their environment.
 I am also a teaching assistant for various courses in both physics and engineering at the University of California, Riverside (UCR).